mike-shock/Ruby-Raspberry_Pi_IoT/DESCRIPTION.md

    +-----Effector (Actuator) ~ some thing that can effect something in the outer world.
 ```
 Sometimes both of these roles, Receptor and Effector, could be combined in one multi-component device
-like **Sense HAT**, which is equipped with sensors (temperature, humidity, pressure, joystick)
+like **Sense HAT**, which is equipped with receptors (temperature, humidity, pressure, etc. & joystick)
-and actuators (LED matrix).
+and effector (LED matrix).

 ### Digital Receptors and Effectors.

-Commonly an external device may use several GPIO pins to be connected and interact with your Raspberry Pi.
+Commonly an external device may use several GPIO pins for connection and interaction with your Raspberry Pi.
 And nowadays the pins of all the Raspberry Pi models are digital: HIGH and LOW electrical signals are used
 to designate logical 1 and 0.
-These signals are interpreted as TRUE and FALSE
+These incoming signals are interpreted as TRUE and FALSE
 when they are read from an external device via the pins configured as INPUT.
 Or they mean ON and OFF when they are sent to an external device via the pins configured as OUTPUT.